-However, this is suboptimal for several reasons: Most importantly, the construction of a discrete larger space $\zcal^\delta$ is only feasible or even possible with suitable additional assumptions on the data, e.g. (elementwise) constant data functions.
+However, this is suboptimal as the construction of a discrete larger space $\zcal^\delta$ is only feasible or even possible with suitable additional assumptions on the data, e.g. (elementwise) constant data functions.
 For non-constant reaction or velocities one has to resort to a nonconforming choice $\zcal^\delta \not\supset \xcal^\delta$ introducing an additional projection error which might be difficult to estimate or control.

 Here, we propose an approach that avoids ever computing a matrix $\underline{A}$ representing the operator $A^*$.
 The system matrix of the normal equation $\underline{A}^{NE}$ can also be directly assembled in a basis of $\ycal^\delta$ which means basically assembling a normal equation using the full infinite dimensional trial space $\xcal$.
 The reconstruction $u^\delta := A^*[w^\delta]$ is now seen as an element of $\xcal$ (we technically know that it lies in the finite dimensional subspace $\xcal^\delta \subset \xcal$ but this does not give us any useful information).
 The crucial insight is that in almost all applications only functional evaluations of $u^\delta$ are needed.
 Examples include point-evaluations for the visualization of $u^\delta$ or the computation of quantities of interest via numerical quadrature (\ie $\norm{u^\delta}$).
 Therefore, we replace the reconstruction by functional evaluations and e.g. do a pointwise reconstruction.
 Note that in this way we do not introduce any additional projection error.